 No matter why you need a tooth extracted, our dentists are trained to remove teeth safely and efficiently.
 Even when teeth are damaged or broken off, our dentists can remove the roots of teeth and ensure that all signs of infection are eliminated.

-At East Wind Dental Care, we understand that having a complete, natural smile is key to feeling confident in your daily life.
+At Your Hillsboro Dentist Office, East Wind Dental Care, we understand that having a complete, natural smile is key to feeling confident in your daily life.
 We also know that on occasion, circumstances may arise that require a patient to receive a routine or emergency tooth extraction in order to preserve overall oral health.
-As your Hillsboro dentist, Dr. Merat Ostovar knows that the decision to extract can be a difficult one, so he makes sure that every aspect of the procedure is as stress-free and comfortable for our patients as possible by keeping you well informed, aware of what is happening, and aware of what your choices are along the way.
+As your Hillsboro dentist, Dr. Merat Ostovar and Dr. Dhadli knows that the decision to extract can be a difficult one, so the Dentist (Hillsboro Dental) makes sure that every aspect of the procedure is as stress-free and comfortable for our patients as possible by keeping you well informed, aware of what is happening, and aware of what your choices are along the way.

 Tooth extraction is performed only after all alternatives have been considered and ruled out.
 Situations that may lead to an extraction include: